nucypher/nucypher/docs/source/guides/ethereum_node.rst

 ****************************

 A hardware wallet stores private keys on a physical device.
-Storing private keys offline keeps them out of reach of hackers and therefore provides a high level of security.
+Storing private keys offline keeps them out of reach of attackers and therefore provides a high level of security.

 .. note::